 This gluten-free scone dough will be sticky and shaggy (but should be firm enough to hold its shape), so make sure you liberally flour a clean work surface before attempting to roll it out.
 I prefer to use a pastry board as my work surface, but if that’s not an option for you, any clean area will do.

-A piece of plastic wrap will keep the dough from sticking to your hands as you form the dough into a disk and then roll it out on your work surface.
+- A piece of plastic wrap will keep the dough from sticking to your hands as you form it into a disk and then roll it out on your work surface.

-I find a thin metal spatula works best to transfer the scone triangles to the baking sheet.
+- A thin metal spatula best transfers the scone triangles to the baking sheet.

-- Chocolate Chip– I use dairy-free mini chocolate chips and add a 1/4 teaspoon of nutmeg.
-The nutmeg adds a little something extra special to the flavor of the dough.
+- Chocolate Chip- I use dairy-free mini chocolate chips and add a ¼ teaspoon of nutmeg.
+The nutmeg adds something extra special to the flavor of the dough.

 - Blueberry Lemon– Fresh blueberries + lemon zest